kilna/MIT-Link-License/README.md

 copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software; additionally, the copyright notice with hyperlink or URL shall be presented in a clear and obvious manner to Software's end-users.
+The above project name(s) and URL(s), copyright notice(s), and this permission notice shall be included in all copies or substantial portions of the Software;
+additionally, the topmost copyright and all project names and URLs shall be presented in a clear and obvious manner to Software's end-users as a hyperlink or text.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,